 The second benefit is that deleveraging can actually save a company money in the long run.
 Unless a company has a very high, investment-grade credit rating, bank debt is likely more expensive than the cost of accelerating payment on approved invoices.
 So, by paying down the debt, a company will save money on interest payments, especially if they have been sitting on the debt for a while.

 An added benefit of advancing payment is that suppliers have the option to unlock cash almost immediately.
 Unlike cost-cutting or selling assets, which can still sit on the books for months, getting paid early has an immediate positive impact on a supplier’s balance sheet.
-Heading into the 2021 budgeting season, having cash on hand is helpful as suppliers plan for their strategic initiatives for next year.
+Having cash on hand is helpful any time, but especially at the beginning of the year as suppliers plan their strategic initiatives for the next 12 months.

 If you’re a supplier participating in a buyer-led supply chain finance program, give yourself a pat on the back – you already have a powerful tool at your immediate disposal.
-Now is a good time to advance payment on any remaining available approved invoices so you can strengthen your balance sheet in advance of year’s end and start 2021 strong.
+If you’re interested in learning how to start, contact us for more information.
+Now is a good time to advance payment on any remaining available approved invoices so you can strengthen your balance sheet and start 2021 strong.